 I can understand the argument of not wanting to heat up your kitchen.
 I can also see nuking them if time is an issue.
 If (at 4:30) you decide you want a baked potato with supper (at 5:00), you don’t have a choice… unless, of course, it’s the world’s skinniest and smallest potato – then you might have a shot.

 Again, at the risk of ruffling feathers (What’s with me today?
-Girl, leave people’s feathers alone.), if you wrap your potatoes in foil, you are actually “steaming” them more than you are “baking” them.
+Girl, hands off people’s feathers.), if you wrap your potatoes in foil, you are actually “steaming” them more than you are “baking” them.
 If you prefer them that particular way – go for it!
 However, next time, try baking them (without wrapping them in foil blankets) and see what you think about the texture of a truly baked potato.

 Salt-Crusted Baked Potatoes

-While a good old-fashioned baked potato (without a “salty’ attitude) is all kinds of delicious, adding a salty crust somehow takes it to a whole new level.
+While a good old-fashioned baked potato (without a “salty’ attitude) is all kinds of delicious, adding a salty crust somehow makes it extraordinary.
 It looks fancy and high-brow too, which never turns me off.

-The following recipe (below the beauty on red) is for “Salt-Crusted Baked Potatoes with Kosher Salt.”
+The following recipe (below the beauty on the St. Louis Cardinals red plate) is for “Salt-Crusted Baked Potatoes with Kosher Salt.”
 This version of a salt-crusted potato calls for an all-over salty crust (trust me, it does not taste too salty – you just wouldn’t want to add any more to the top – unless you’re one of those rare birds that don’t eat the potato skin, that is).
-If you still (even after my multiple pleadings!) think this is too much salt, simply only salt one part of the potato.
+If you still (even after my multiple pleadings) think this is too much salt, simply only salt one part of the potato.

-I often use another means of coating the potato with salt which involves coarse sea salt – and trust me, it looks gorgeous.
+I often use another means of coating the potato with salt which involves coarse Kosher salt (Amazon link – I use Morton Coarse Kosher Salt)- and trust me, it looks gorgeous.
 You don’t add as much salt to a sea salt-crusted baked potato.
 In fact, when making baked potatoes with coarse sea salt, I don’t rub them in the salt, I simply pat it on – pushing in very lightly.

-- Real butter – always, always, always use real butter (in just about everything actually, but especially with a baked potato.. it wouldn’t deserve any less).
+- Real butter – always, always, always use real butter (in just about everything actually, but especially with a baked potato.. it deserves no less).

 - Sour Cream.

-- Shredded Cheddar (although though Gouda is also out of this world).
+- Shredded Cheddar (Gouda is also out of this world).